 Namely creditors who by law, solely because of the nature of the receivables, get paid off first.
-Preferred creditors are creditors who have special rights, namely a right that is granted by law to a person who has a debt so that the level is higher than that of other creditors, solely based on the nature of the debt.
+Preferred creditors are creditors who have special rights, namely a right that is granted by law to a person with a debt so that the level is higher than that of another person with a debt, solely based on the nature of the debt.
 To find out which receivables are privileged, see Article 1139 and Article 1149 of the Civil Code.
 According to Article 1139, receivables that are privileged for certain objects include: